 The Trust's Projects

 The Trust's Finances

 The Trust on Education and Research was established as part of the Declaration of Trust of the Chinyere and Chinelo Ikoku Charitable Trusts, and is subject to the general fiduciary responsibilities outlined in the Declaration.
 These include stipulations that limit appropriated spending in any given year to no more than 5% of the three-year average market value of the Trust's current principal, with no less than half of such annual spending dedicated to work on continental Africa.
-It is also expected that spending be overwhelmingly dedicated to directly benefiting low-income and low-resource communities.
+It is also expected that spending be overwhelmingly dedicated to directly benefiting low-income communities and individuals.
 Such stipulations are in line with best practices to ensure that the Trust continues to exist in perpetuity and that it continues to have assets to carry out its charitable purposes during that time.